davidkesnr/GIS-Glen-Tanar/README.md

     ##                 2.5 %    97.5 %
     ## elev.scale 0.01597831 0.2184424

-The output shows that the intercept estimate of 0.33 means that there are 0.33 red deer dung pellets within the average transect at 0 elevation - this is not really informative because it extrapolates past the elevational range and outside of the nature reserve!

-The slope coefficient of the elevation variable indicates that red deer dung density increases by an average of 0.12 pellets/transect with a 10m increase in elevation.
-The 95% confidence interval of this estimate has a lower bound above 0, and the test statistic of 2.3 is significant at the 5% level, suggesting that this relationship is real.
-However, the adjusted R-squared shows that elevation explains only about 5% of the overall variation in red deer dung density, so elevation is a very weak predictor of red deer browsing incidence!
-There are probably multiple other factors that determine where red deer prefer to browse.
+The slope coefficient of the elevation variable indicates that red deer dung density increases by an average of 0.12 pellets/transect when elevation increases by 10m.
+This is a relatively modest amount, considering that all but one of the transects fall within an elevational range of \~300m, and the interquartile range of the red deer dung density variable is \~5.5.
+If traversing the \~300m elevational range, the average increase in red deer dung pellets/transect is \~3.6, about two thirds of the dung density interquartile range.
+The 95% confidence interval of this estimate has a lower bound above 0 and the test statistic of 2.3 is significant at the 5% level, suggesting that this relationship is robust.
+However, the adjusted R-squared value indicates that elevation explains only about 5% of the overall variation in red deer dung density, suggesting that elevation has very low importance for predicting red deer browsing incidence.
+There are likely to be multiple other factors that influence where red deer prefer to browse.

-## Question 2

 ### Roe deer

-To complete the analysis for question 2, the same linear regression procedure followed for red deer above was applied to the roe deer data, first visualising a hypothetical linear model between roe deer dung density and elevation:
+To complete the analysis for question 2, I applied the same linear regression procedure above to the roe deer data.
+Once again, I first visualised the linear relationship between dung density and elevation:

 ``` r
 ggplot(deer, aes(Elevation, RoeMean))+